 - In a saucepan, combine the water and sugar.
 Place the pan over medium heat and stir until the sugar has completely dissolved.

 - Once the sugar has dissolved, add the mint leaves to the saucepan.
-Add the mint leaves, and gently muddle the leaves to release the oils.

 - Cool syrup to room temperature.
 Transfer the mint syrup into a clean glass jar and store it in the refrigerator.

-- Pour 1/2 cup of ginger ale into each cup.
+- Pour 2/3 cup of ginger ale into each cup.
 Using a bar spoon, give a quick and gentle stir.
 Garnish with a sprig of fresh mint

 FAQs